 Quorum

 A quorum must be present in order to forward a specific recommendation to the President.
 In the absence of a quorum, discussion may take place, but final action must be taken at a later meeting when a quorum is present.
-For this purpose a quorum is defined as eleven (11) voting members who constitute more than 50% of the voting members.
+For this purpose a quorum is defined as a majority of voting members.

 ACTIONS & DECISIONS